Held at NATAA Nashville Conference

 8. OTHER BUSINESS and ITEMS OF INFORMATION

-Sam Gaft recalled having sent a payment to a US organization and wondering how come that wasn’t dues to USATAA.
+Sam Gaft recalled having sent a payment to a US organization and wondering how come that wasn’t dues to NATAA.
 It was clarified that his payment was a charter membership contribution to the Americas TA Association, or ATAA, which was formed several years ago and held a conference last year in Calgary.

 Ki Roberts asked about how TA identity is presented in articles and trainings, etc. (no record of the ensuing comments).